JD95/write-you-a-tic-tac-toe/README.md

 division x y = Just (x `div` y)
 ```

 Now, there will never be any divison by zero.
-If zero is given for `y`, the result will be Nothing and the program can continue.
+If zero is given for `y`, the result will be Nothing and the program can continue. [how is this different from using a bool?, could compare with the example above]

 ### List